 A toolbar that contains controls for creating and formatting tables.

 - Task Pane

-the side of the document window.
+the right of the document window.
 Shows useful shortcuts or tools.

-paragraph and character styles and may as well include text or images, like for a letterhead..
+paragraph and character styles as well as text or images, like for a letterhead.

 - text area

 - The area of the window that you can type in.